fahimabrar/Covid_data_preparation/README.md

 # # Task to be performed by each member
 5. Implement and apply One machine learning method for prediction (regression or classification)   6/03/2021 - 27/03/2021

-* Proposed method is using multivariate forecasting
+* Proposed method for this is using multivariate forecasting